Requirements analysis: Contract-style requirement lists

-One traditional way of documenting requirements has been contract style requirement lists.
-In a complex system such requirements lists can run to hundreds of pages long.
+One traditional way of documenting requirements has been contract-style requirement lists.
+In a complex system such requirements lists can run hundreds of pages long.

 An appropriate metaphor would be an extremely long shopping list.
-Such lists are very much out of favour in modern analysis; as they have proved spectacularly unsuccessful at achieving their aims; but they are still seen to this day.
+Such lists are very much out of favor in modern analysis; as they have proved spectacularly unsuccessful at achieving their aims; but they are still seen to this day.